 It is riddled with potential problems that cost quite a bit to fix like the manual gearbox failing fractured fuel, filler pipes, faulty ignition block, poor clutch life.
 The list just goes on and on.
 On top of these reviews, often say the cars actually awful to drive and not very practical.

 So if you're into your driving, maybe don't go for this one.
 It's.
-These issues that keep the car down at the depth of this video - I don't - think it's, my cup of tea as an overall package, but I know people had them as students, and given the low insurance, I felt it Was worth a mention in eighth, we had the first-generation r50 mini one with the 1.
+These issues that keep the car down at the depth of this article - I don't - think it's, my cup of tea as an overall package, but I know people had them as students, and given the low insurance, I felt it Was worth a mention in eighth, we had the first-generation r50 mini one with the 1.

 6-liter inline-four petrol engine, putting out ninety brake horsepower and doing naught to 60 in a respectable 10.6 seconds.
 More importantly, it would do 41 miles per gallon as an annual road tax of 200 pounds here in the UK, and I was able to get a quote on one for 1,250 pounds per year, not bad at all.